 Creativity

-When it comes to using inner wisdom for making magic, using the creative approach gets results which are true to you.
+When it comes to using inner wisdom for making magic, the creative approach gets results which are true to you.

 To create change, most of us have been taught problem solving, which is a great skill for problems, but not the same as creativity.
 Problem solving is to react or respond to circumstances.
 Its source is in the problem.

-If you seek to create an experience, solving problems will not necessarily create what you really want.
-In fact, you could solve every one of your problems and still not create what you truly want.
+You could solve every one of your problems and still not create what you truly want.

 Problem solving focuses on problems.
 Creating focuses on making something new.